Cider Press Review

+Cider Press Review (CPR) is a small-press literary journal, published from San Diego, California, United States.
+It was founded in 1999 as a journal of contemporary poetry by editors Caron Andregg and Robert Wynne.
+The journal of poetry is published annually in print, and four times a year electronically.
+The Cider Press Review Book Award is an annual literary prize issued by the journal.

+Cider Press Review Book Award

 The Cider Press Review Book Award is an annual literary prize offered by the Cider Press Review.
 The prize recognizes outstanding poetry manuscripts.
 Winners receive a $1,500 cash prize, with their manuscripts published by Cider Press.
 The book award has become a magnet for promising poets and well-known judges from various literary fields.